Siddharthrk17/Gender_and_Age_Recogonition_using_python_with_driver_safety_mechanism_v1/README2.txt

-This is the file for the models and image and paste it in the new file location
+This is the file for the models and image.
+Now download and paste it in the new file location where you are doing your project.

 https://drive.google.com/drive/folders/1sHeiyfIMD11zESIPd154YX8R8OV8kuLW?hl=en_GB

-the output will be laggy as we did not use gpu for rendering
+the output will be laggy as we did not use gpu for rendering to amplify the output

 hope you like it :)